 Little motherless Pietari (Onni Tommila) lives with his dad Rauno (Jorma Tommila), a reindeer hunter, in the shadow of snow-covered mountain Korvatunturi.
 A company is drilling on the top of the hill, in theory looking at seismic activity; in reality manager Riley (Per Christian Ellefsen) appears to know more than he’s let on about the history of that hill, a discovery that is seismic in its own way.

 Pietari, who has the same approach to dressing as my 4 year old (underpants, woolly jumper, wellies), spends much of his time up in his attic bedroom, while his dad butchers carcasses in his workshop across the yard.
-Reading up on the origins of Santa Claus, he scares himself so much with the spooky stories and menacing drawings that he staples shut the last door on his advent calendar to protect himself (Pietari, not my 4 year old.
-My 4 year old isn’t going to pass up the chance of a chocolate Batman behind door number 24 for anyone).
+Reading up on the origins of Santa Claus, he scares himself so much with the spooky stories and menacing drawings that he staples shut the last door on his advent calendar to protect himself.

 Just before Christmas a reindeer hunt results in only two being found; 400 more are found slaughtered on the white snowy plain.
-The drilling outpost, when they reach it to demand thousands compensation, is deserted; a huge empty crater sites sphere the top of the mountain used to be.
+The drilling outpost, when they reach it to demand thousands compensation, is deserted; a huge empty crater sits where the top of the mountain used to be.

 Then a naked old man, with whispy hair and a long beard, is found in Rauno’s illegal wolf trap; he’s unpredictable and violent, but it’s amazing how a red suit with white fur trim can transform somebody.

 Director Jalmari Melander has created a film that is both chilling, bizarrely funny and properly festive.
-Horror tropes are given a new lease of life in this remote snowy outpost, while the sheer inventiveness of its story means its almost impossible to guess how it will end.
+Horror tropes are given a new lease of life in this remote snowy outpost, while the sheer inventiveness of its story means it’s impossible to guess how it will end.

 What works so well is the local people’s acceptance of the growing weirdness around them, easily coping with the cognitive dissonance of modern thought versus myths and legends, and quite unsurprised as the stories turn out to be true.